 Peyronie's disease occurs on the top or dorsal surface of the penis 70% of the time.
 Plaques or scars within the tunica albuginea or capsule of the penis result in contraction of the tissue and therefore bending or curvature with erections.
 Some men may report a narrowing of the penis in the location of the plaque or even shortening of the erect penis.
 Other signs and symptoms associated with Peyronie's disease including bending or curvature with erections, a hard mass or lump under the skin, pain associated with erections, erectile dysfunction, and difficulty with penetration because of significant penile curvature.

 The prevalence of Peyronie's disease in men age 40 to 70 is reported to be approximately 6%.
-Although Peyronie's disease in rare in younger men, it is not uncommon to be reported in men in their 30s.
-The true prevalence of Peyronie's is likely under reported because men are often times too embarrassed to discuss their condition with their physician or to seek out help.
+Although Peyronie's disease is rare in younger men, it is not uncommon to be reported in men in their 30s.
+The true prevalence of Peyronie's is likely underreported because men are oftentimes too embarrassed to discuss their condition with their physician or to seek out help.
 In more recent years, the incidence of Peyronie's disease that is reported is on the rise likely secondary to increased awareness and minimally invasive treatment options such as Xiaflex.

 In the Acute Phase of Peyronie's the plaques are beginning to form as a result of trauma.
 This phase is suspected to last from 6 to 18 months and can be associated with worsening bending or curvature as well as pain with erections.

-Althought many studies have been done testing oral supplements and medications such as Vitamin E, Potaba (Potassium amino-benzoate), Tamoxifen, Cochicine and Carnitine none have shown any significant benefit in randomized controlled trials and the use of these agents cannot be supported with scientific data.
+Although many studies have been done testing oral supplements and medications such as Vitamin E, Potaba (Potassium amino-benzoate), Tamoxifen, Colchicine, and Carnitine none have shown any significant benefit in randomized controlled trials and the use of these agents cannot be supported with scientific data.

 Surgery for the treatment of Peyronie's should only be considered as a last resort when other methods have failed.
 Surgical options for Peyronie's include:

 In surgical plication for Peyronie's, the urologist uses a suture to shorten the corporal body on the opposite side of the plaque thereby shortening the opposite side to make it equivalent to the side with the plaque.
-This technique can be successful, but results in significant penile shortening that may not be satisfactor to the patient.
+This technique can be successful but results in significant penile shortening that may not be satisfactory to the patient.